Australian jazz: Australian Jazz Convention

 Commencing in 1946, the Australian Jazz Convention is the longest running annual jazz event in the world.
 The Convention archives are housed at the Australian Jazz Museum, which maintains a collection of Australian and overseas jazz materials.
 The first convention was co-founded by pianist Willie "The Lion" McIntyre.

 The 68th Australian Jazz Convention was held in Goulburn, NSW, from 26 to 31 December 2013.
 Over 500 Musicians, Delegates and Day Pass Holders participated in the Convention.
 This was the first Convention arranged by the AJC Executive Task Force Inc, a group of 6 jazz musicians and enthusiasts formed after the 67th Australian Jazz Convention failed to be provided with an option for the 68th Convention.

 Following the success of the 68th Australian Jazz Convention the Annual General Meeting on 30 December 2013 endorsed the recommendation of the AJC Executive Task Force that the 69th Australian Jazz Convention be held at Swan Hill, Victoria from 26 to 31 December 2014.
 This Convention saw an increase in the number of musicians and delegates on those that participated in the 68th.
 A highlight of the Convention was the participation of 30 young musicians from the VJC Jazz Youth Workshop.

 On 30 December 2014, the 69th AGM was presented with two options for the 70th AJC by the AJC ETF, Penrith NSW and Ballarat Victoria.
 The meeting selected Ballarat as the venue.
 The AJC was hosted by Ballarat for four years, the longest the Convention has settled since inception.
 At the 73rd AJC, 30 December 2018, the AGM accepted a proposal from Albury to host the 74th AJC.

-The 74th AJC (2019), under continued management by the AJC ETF, hosted for the first time in over 30 years guest artists.
-With financial support from the NSW Government Marla Dixon (trumpet and vocals) and Shaye Cohn (piano and cornet), band leaders from New Orleans, performed throughout the 74th AJC with Australian musicians.
-Their presence was greeted by popular acclaim from Musicians and Delegates.
+The 74th AJC (2019), under continued management by the AJC ETF, hosted guest artists for the first time in over 30 years.
+With financial support from the NSW Government Marla Dixon (trumpet and vocals) and Shaye Cohn (piano and cornet), band leaders from New Orleans performed throughout the 74th AJC with Australian musicians.
+Their presence was greeted by popular acclaim from musicians and delegates.

-Regrettably, the 75th AJC, scheduled for December 2020 was postponed until December 2021 due to the COVID-19 pandemic.
+Regrettably, the 75th AJC, scheduled for December 2020, was postponed until December 2021 due to the COVID-19 pandemic.